Resources/Guides/Advanced

 5. Consent Management Platforms

 CMP scripts (OneTrust, Cookiebot, Termly) must load before all other tags to gate consent.
 They are intentionally render-blocking.
 Impact: +80–200ms LCP.
-Cannot be deferred because tags depend on the consent decision.
+Cannot be deferred because tags depend on the consent decision, but can be optimized by choosing a lighter CMP or self-hosting the script.

 The simplest performance fix is changing when a tag loads.
 Most tags do not need to fire at page load.
 They can fire after the page is fully rendered without losing data.